Myst1C13/Baton/README.md

 fails or returns invalid JSON, Baton emits a deterministic fallback packet instead of abandoning the transfer.

+### What is in a handoff packet?

+Each packet is a versioned, Zod-validated contract containing:

+- the original goal and acceptance criteria;
+- source and target agents plus the handoff trigger;
+- current status, decisions, constraints, and next actions;
+- changed files, failed commands, exit codes, and a bounded failure summary;
+- focus files and pitfalls that help the next agent avoid repeating mistakes;
+- the verification command and context-reduction telemetry.

+The latest packet and its event timeline are stored in Redis when `REDIS_URL` is configured.
+Otherwise Baton uses the same storage interface in memory.
+Redis persists the handoff; the packet itself remains provider-neutral.

+### Context-reduction metric

+Baton compares the source-session context with the serialized handoff packet and reports the estimated reduction.
+The current implementation uses observed token usage when an adapter exposes it and a documented four-characters-per-token estimate for serialized packet content.
+This is directional telemetry, not yet a claim about total model cost or a benchmark across real-world sessions.

 The local control server binds to loopback only (`127.0.0.1`) and accepts browser/WebSocket traffic from the configured dashboard origin.